casellner/Idle-Jacks/README.md

 This repo is an open-source idle game inspired by knucklebones.
 My primary goal with this project is to dip my toes back into game development after a short hiatus.

 ## Roadmap
-- v0.3 Second Small Graphics Update
-   - Add detailed background
-   - Revamp sprites
-   - Polish anything else so nice screenshots can be taken
 - Change itch.io page theme
 - v0.4 Upgrades System
+- v0.5 BGM and sounds rework
+- v0.6 ball color picker
+- v1.0 Prestige and potential sendoff